FilipKmn/filipkmn.github.io/_posts/2016-02-27-on-product-marketing.markdown

 ---
 *Personal opinion warning!!!
 This post is mostly about my views on what is a job of a product marketer in a startup.*

-Soon I'm to begin a new chapter in my professional life as apart of the drytools team.
+Soon I'm to begin a new chapter in my professional life as apart of the [DryTools](drytools.co) team.
 It's a bit sad to leave such a great team behind and it's going to be hard not seeing all of those familiar faces.
 Sad time over.
 Woot, drytools here I come!

 ![Product Marketing](https://github.com/FilipKmn/filipkmn.github.io/blob/master/assets/images/on-product-marketing/product-marketing.png?raw=true)